Highett

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average vehicle ownership per dwelling in Highett is 1.1, which is below the regional average.
-According to the 2021 Census, a high percentage of residents, specifically 44.2%, work from home, which may be partly due to COVID-19 conditions.
-Across all routes, service frequency averages 454 trips per day, equating to approximately 58 weekly trips per individual stop.
+According to the 2021 Census, 44.2% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 454 trips per day across all routes, resulting in approximately 58 weekly trips per individual stop.

 Frequently Asked Questions - Transport